From Got Transition

 - FYI Transition (from FDDC/USF; web-based learning on transition planning, career and post-secondary education planning, job development and support, health, and independent living)

-- Embedding Health Care Transition Outcomes in IEPs (Waisman Center, University of Wisconsin)
+- Health Conditions and the IEP Process (Waisman Center, University of Wisconsin)

 - Tip Sheet for Understanding the Health Care System, from FND (2015)